ClusterHQ/flocker/docs/advanced/clustering.rst

 The naive implementation would be:

 #.
 Shut down MongoDB on node A.
-#.
-Push all 20GB of data to node B with no database running.
+#. :ref:`Push<volume-push>` all 20GB of data to node B with no database running.
-#.
-Hand off ownership of the volume to node B, a quick operation.
+#. :ref:`Hand off<volume-handoff>` ownership of the volume to node B, a quick operation.
 #.
 Start MongoDB on node B.

 This method would cause significant downtime.